 The University has generously supported our commissioning and recording work for many years and our latest project, ‘Beyond the Lyric’, featuring new music by the composer Sally Beamish written in response to the work of the poet Fiona Sampson, is a collaboration that seeks to explore the common language of music and poetry.

-Our recent New Music 20x12 award for the Cultural Olympiad will involve working with the University’s Sports Centre for the first time, and we look forward to assisting them in welcoming teams from across the world as they visit Warwick to take part in the 2012 Olympic Games football tournament.
+Our New Music 20x12 award for the Cultural Olympiad involved working with the University’s Sports Centre for the first time, and assisting them in welcoming teams from across the world as they visited Warwick to take part in the 2012 Olympic Games football tournament.

 Philip Gallaway reflects on 30 rewarding years in the post